A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Results

+Additionally, the cost allocation by Shapley value is illustrated in Figure \ref{shap}, distribution of share for each mode across each coalition is shown.

+The cost share over all coalition is fixed since the UAV and ADR fleet are homogeneous and they represent a higher gain for UAVs on dominance conditions since they provide higher marginal value whereas ADRs are less sensitive to scale and are more efficient in terms of cost sharing in smaller networks.
+Next, a case of non-homogeneous demand distribution is considered, where payload sizes are from $(3,8)$ bound as well as a gaussian location distribution to experiment the case of deliveries are clustered in dense area.
+The additivity check and cost allocation are shown in Figure \ref{coala}.

+In this Figure, the potential marginal contribution for UAVs is subjected to more reducing share in cost due to more load on ADRs.
+Specifically, they are more effective in coalitions which in case of uniform data distribution was more UAV-oriented.
+Additionally, cost shares in ADR shows faster as number of agent which accounts for marginal contribution of ADR in such scneraios.

-Finally, according to Figure \ref{coal}, the optimal coalition for both cases is not when all resources are available; instead, middle regions of the plot, where starting from 3-5 UAVs and 3-5 ADRs, tend to exhibit higher gain.
+Finally, according to Figure \ref{coal}, the optimal coalition for both cases is not when all resources are available; instead, the middle regions of the plot, where starting from 3-5 UAVs and 3-5 ADRs, tend to exhibit higher gain.
 Although it has been inferred that having more vehicles will substantiate the core existence and applicability, it can be achieved in the case of $n=120$ with only $80\%$ of resources.
-This is also observable in the case of $n=50$ when ADRs are of the $80\%$ of resources.
-Certain scenarios as well such as $r=4, d=\{2,3\}$ on the scale of 50 or $r=3, d=\{1,2,3\}$ on the scale of 120, do not support the overall trend of the graph, which tend to gain more values for utilizing more vehicles.
-The rationale behind this is mainly due to a misfit in the generalization of larger to lower fleets, which causes the graph not to be smooth and continuously changing.
-However, the explanation for the former statement of maximum utilization gain is believed to be underlying the fact that systems have found that specific coalition to be more optimal given the prioritizing of the sufficient number of UAVs to avoid the high cost.
+This is also observable in the case of $n=50$ when ADRs are of $80\%$ of resources.
+Certain scenarios, such as $r=4, d=\{2,3\}$ on the scale of 50 or $r=3, d=\{1,2,3\}$ on the scale of 120, do not support the overall trend of the graph, which tends to gain more values for utilizing more vehicles.
+The rationale behind this is mainly due to a misfit in the generalization of larger to smaller fleets, which causes the graph not to be smooth and continuously changing.
+However, the explanation for the former statement of maximum utilization gain is believed to be underlying the fact that systems have found that specific coalition to be more optimal, given the prioritizing of a sufficient number of UAVs to avoid the high cost.
 Note that not necessarily adding more vehicles will lead to redundancy, where each additional agent contributes less benefit to the coalition and may put extra effort into other vehicles and reduce the overall efficiency.
 As a result, achieving the optimal coalition value depends on finding the right balance between the number of UAVs and ADRs.
+This balance can be affected by different test cases, and each mode share can vary significantly, as the recent analysis shows it will be more ADR or UAV needed for larger scale, and in general, the more agents involved, the more efficient the cost allocation results, in addition to the cases which both can complement their delivery task which the other cannot achieve.